Mitigating scalability challenges in LUT-based neural networks via pruning optimisations: Implementation and Evaluation of LUT-MU

-The analysis of Table \ref{tab:memory_design} and Fig.~\ref{fig:patero}, suggest that the AMU forsakes the elements-wise arithmetic operation, which can obtain significant improvements in energy efficiency, compared to the MVAU \cite{Umuroglu2017}, by aiding with suitable memory allocation and memory access design for the atypical logic behaviours (i.e., the operation in three components of AMU: Allocator, Encoder and Aggregator) derived from unstructured pruning (i.e., three optimisations: I/O data pruning, feature map reorganisation and parameters compression).
-Moreover, the unbeatable II of the AMU module using complete partition permits the AMU-based NN accelerator to achieve stunning throughput.
+The analysis of Table \ref{tab:memory_design} and Fig.~\ref{fig:patero}, suggests that eliminating the inter and intra-layer redundancies enables the LUT-MU to obtain significant improvements in energy efficiency and throughput, compared to the MVAU \cite{Umuroglu2017}, by aiding with suitable memory allocation and memory access design for the effective bandwidth degradation derived from incoherence memory access behaviours introduced in Section \ref{sec:challenges}.